 Look-a-likes: Ludwigia sedioides (Humb. & Bonpl.)
 H. Hara has similar leaf shape, arrangement, and floating habit, but is much smaller than Trapa and the flowers are yellow.
 Trapa bispinosa is distinguished from T. natans L. by the reddish undersides of the leaves, reddish sepals, pink petals, and two horizontally opposed pseudo-horns.

 Ecology: Life history: Rosette numbers ranged between 34-70 per m2 with an average of five flowers per rosette (Nancy Rybicki pers. comm.).
-Trapa species senesce in the autumn due to frost, while seeds remain dormant in sediments for up to 10 years (Muenscher 1944).
+Trapa species senesce in the autumn due to frost, while seeds remain dormant in sediments for at least two years in the wild, and up to five years in stable conditions (Kunii 1998).
 Germination occurs above 12°C (Muenscher 1944).

 Tolerances: Trapa species appear to be affected by density dependence; at low densities, plants produced 10 times as many ramets as those at high density (Groth et al. 1996).
 Seeds germinate best in alkaline substrates with a pH of 7.9-8.3 and where salinity is below 0.1% or 1 ppt (Vuorela and Aalto 1982).